exitnode/shellfolio/README.md

 DOGE=987324
 ```

 The variable $COINS defines all coins you want to be listed, must be referenced by their name.
-All other variables are coins you own (must be the ticker name), their value is the amount you have.
+All other variables are coins you own (must be the ticker name), their value represents the amount you have.